 How Long Does it Take to Become a Traveling Nurse?

 As much as nurses would like, they can’t just dive into traveling.
 But how long does it take to become a travel nurse?
 The short answer is at least two years.
 You will need at least two years of current, bedside experience in order to find a contract with Triage (and most other travel nurse agencies).
-This is because travel nurse requirements mean you need to be able to dive right into your new unit without a lot of orientation or hand holding.
+This is because travel nurse requirements mean you need to be able to dive right into your new unit without a lot of orientation or hand-holding.
 Do you remember how long it took you to fully acclimate to your first unit?
-Now, consider doing that a day or even just a few hours.
+Now, consider doing that for a day or even just a few hours.

 Baby nurses who want to travel immediately after passing the NCLEX risk their license.
-You’ve worked hard for that, don’t put it in jeopardy.
+You’ve worked hard for that; don’t put it in jeopardy.
 For this reason, it’s also difficult to switch to a completely new specialty, even if you’re an experienced nurse.
 If you want to switch specialties and aren’t interested in going back to a staff job, consider picking up a per-diem shift.
 You may have to show consistent work in that unit, but this will get you closer to traveling with a new specialty.

 The same thing happens if you take more than a few months off work or haven’t worked bedside in a while.
 Pick up a PRN job to gain the necessary experience and then you will have an easier time becoming a travel nurse with a new specialty.
+Once you are established in the industry, it will make issues like how many years to become a travel nurse well worth your hard work.
+With a firm foundation in nursing, you’ll be free to pursue the most desirable opportunities.

 How to Be a Traveling Nurse: Find a Recruiter You Click With

-Find yourself a great recruiter.
+Connecting with one of the many travel nurse agencies can significantly smooth your transition into travel nursing by matching you with a great recruiter.
 A good recruiter is one who understands that an assignment needs to fit what you’re looking for, not the other way around.
 So if you’re looking for an assignment in a warm weather climate, the recruiter shouldn’t be sending you assignments in the northeast in the winter.

-• Be on the lookout for these traits that make a great recruiter:
+- Be on the lookout for these traits that make a great recruiter:

-• Listens more than they talk
+- Listens more than they talk

-• Cares about your wants and needs
+- Cares about your wants and needs

-• Honest to a fault, no B.S.
+- Honest to a fault, no B.S.

-• Transparent about how pay works
+- Transparent about how pay works

 How to Become a Traveling Nurse: Decide Where You Want to Go